root-project/jsroot/docs/JSROOT.md

 # JavaScript ROOT

-The JSROOT project intends to implement ROOT graphics for web browsers.
+The JSROOT project allows:
-Reading of binary ROOT files is supported.
+   - reading of binary and JSON ROOT files in JavaScript;
-It is the successor of the JSRootIO project.
+   - drawing of different ROOT classes in web browsers;
+   - reading and drawing TTree data;
+   - using in node.js.

 ## Installing JSROOT